unrealities/MTGA_Draft_17Lands/README.md

 - **Some cards are missing from the Taken Cards window:** Due to Arena creating a new player log after every restart, the application cannot track cards that were picked and seen prior to a restart.
 However, players in drafting sessions spanning multiple days or sessions can still use this tool to access the current pack data.
 It should be noted that this application may not have access to information regarding previous packs and picks, resulting in some missing data.
 - **The application can't generate set or debug files:** Windows users might need to run the application as an administrator if the application is installed in a directory with restricted write access.
-- **My sealed card pool is missing after restarting Arena:** Arena creates a new player log after every restart, so you will need to open up your sealed event session log by clicking `File->Open` and selecting the `DraftLog_<Set>_Sealed` file if you want to see your sealed card pool.
+- **My sealed card pool is missing after restarting Arena:** Arena creates a new player log after every restart, so you will need to open up your sealed event session log by clicking `File->Read Draft Log` and selecting the `DraftLog_<Set>_Sealed` file if you want to see your sealed card pool.
 Remember that opening a log file will prevent the application from reading the Arena player log.
 Therefore, you must restart the application if you wish to initiate a new Arena event.
 - **The tables are displaying a win rate of 0% or NA:** The application will display a card win rate value of 0% or NA if that win rate field has fewer than 500 samples (e.g., GIHWR will be 0% or NA if the number of games in hand is less than 500).
 Users should consider using the premier draft dataset or downloading a [tier list](https://github.com/unrealities/MTGA_Draft_17Lands/tree/main/Tools/TierScraper17Lands#tier-list-download-extension) for events that have a low player count.
   - ***As of September 2023, the 17Lands endpoint no longer provides win rate data for cards with fewer than 500 samples.**
 - **CTRL+G doesn't do anything:** If you're a Mac user, this shortcut isn't available.
 You must run the application as an administrator if you're a Windows user.